teytaud/spins-b/README.rst

 Discussing with us
 ==================
-Our code uses Nevergrad (https://github.com/facebookresearch/nevergrad) We are intensive Nevergrad users and we are happy to chat in https://www.facebook.com/groups/nevergradusers/
+Our code uses `Nevergrad <https://github.com/facebookresearch/nevergrad>`_.
+We are intensive Nevergrad users and we are happy to chat in `the user group <https://www.facebook.com/groups/nevergradusers/>`_.

 SPINS-B